Workers’ rights cannot be the price paid for flexibility

 Senator Sherlock said:

-“Platform work arrived recently into our employment landscape and offers a real opportunity for many workers who want flexibility in their schedule.
-However, by its very nature the work is precarious.
-Often, platform workers are pitted against each other, fighting for jobs.
-It’s even more precarious at times when the work dries up, and workers are potentially left without any opportunity to earn money.
+“Platform work arrived relatively recently into our employment landscape and offers a real opportunity for many workers who want flexibility in their day.
+However by its very nature the work is precarious.
+Platform workers are often pitted against each other, fighting for jobs.
+It’s even more precarious at times when the work dries up, and people are potentially left without any opportunity to earn.